Robert Mueller Fast Facts

 October 27, 2016 - Booz Allen announces it has hired Mueller to conduct an outside review of the firm's security and management processes after a contractor to the National Security Agency with Booz Allen was charged in August with stealing government property and unauthorized removal of classified materials.

-May 17, 2017 - Acting Attorney General Rod Rosenstein appoints Mueller to serve as special counsel for the United States Department of Justice.
+May 17, 2017 - Deputy Attorney General Rod Rosenstein appoints Mueller to serve as special counsel to oversee the federal investigation into Russian interference in the 2016 election, including potential collusion between Trump's campaign associates and Russian officials.
+Rosenstein will oversee Mueller's work because Attorney General Jeff Sessions recused himself from investigations into the 2016 presidential campaign.

+June 15, 2017 - Mueller's spokesman says the special counsel's office has hired 13 lawyers, with plans to hire more.

+October 30, 2017 - In connection with Mueller's Russia probe, Trump's former campaign chairman Paul Manafort and his associate, Rick Gates are indicted on 12 counts including conspiracy to launder money, making false statements and conspiracy against the United States.
+Separately, a court filing is unsealed revealing that former foreign policy adviser to the Trump campaign, George Papadopoulos has pleaded guilty to making a false statement to the FBI pertaining to the Russia probe.

+December 1, 2017 - Former national security adviser Michael Flynn pleads guilty to making false statements to the FBI.
+He agrees to cooperate with Mueller's team.

-December 16, 2017 - Lawyers representing the Trump transition team write to members of Congress accusing Mueller's team of obtaining unauthorized access to tens of thousands of transition emails in the course of its Russia investigation, including what they claim to be documents protected by attorney-client privilege.
+December 16, 2017 - Lawyers representing the Trump transition team write to members of Congress accusing Mueller's team of obtaining unauthorized access to tens of thousands of transition emails during the course of its Russia investigation, including what they claim to be documents protected by attorney-client privilege.
 Mueller's representatives deny the accusation.

-January 25, 2018 - The New York Times reports that President Trump had ordered the firing of Mueller in June 2017.
-White House counsel Donald McGahn had threatened to quit instead of carrying out the order.
+January 25, 2018 - The New York Times reports that Trump had ordered the firing of Mueller in June 2017.
+White House counsel Donald McGahn reportedly threatened to quit instead of carrying out the order.

+February 16, 2018 - Mueller's team indicts 13 Russian nationals and three Russian entities for allegedly meddling in the 2016 presidential election.

+February 23, 2018 - Gates pleads guilty to lying to the FBI and conspiracy.
+As part of his plea agreement, Gates will cooperate with Mueller's team.

-April 10, 2018 - The New York Times reports that President Trump considered firing Mueller in December 2017, marking the second attempt to do so.
+April 10, 2018 - The New York Times reports that Trump considered firing Mueller in December 2017, marking the second attempt to do so.

-April 10, 2018 - During a press briefing, White House press secretary Sarah Sanders says that President Trump "believes he has the power to fire Mueller."
+April 10, 2018 - During a press briefing, White House press secretary Sarah Sanders says that Trump "believes he has the power to fire Mueller."

-April 11, 2018 - A bipartisan group of senators introduces legislation that would make it harder for Mueller to be fired for investigating Russian meddling in the 2016 election.
-The Special Counsel Independence and Integrity Act protects Mueller by ensuring the special counsel can only be fired for "good cause" by a senior Justice Department official.
+April 11, 2018 - A bipartisan group of senators introduces legislation that would make it harder for Mueller to be fired.
+The Special Counsel Independence and Integrity Act protects Mueller by ensuring he can only be fired for "good cause" by a senior Justice Department official.

+April 17, 2018 - Senate Majority Leader Mitch McConnell tells Fox News he will not allow a vote on the Mueller protection bill, explaining that he feels it is unnecessary.

+July 13, 2018 - Mueller's team indicts 12 members of the Russian intelligence agency, GRU.